ree-commit/High-Speed/README.md

 followed.

 # Direct Code Execution (DCE)
-It is a module for ns-3 that provides facilities to execute, withinns-3, existing implemen-tations of userspace and kernelspace network protocols or applications without source code changes.
-For exampleinstead of using the pseudo application provided byns-3V4PingHelperyou can use the true ping.
+It is a module for ns-3 that provides facilities to execute, within ns-3, existing implementations of userspace and kernelspace network protocols or applications without source code changes.
+For example instead of using the pseudo application provided by ns-3 V4PingHelper you can use the true ping.

 To read more-

 https://www.nsnam.org/docs/dce/manual/ns-3-dce-manual.pdf

 https://dl.acm.org/doi/abs/10.1145/2535372.2535374

 https://www.nsnam.org/docs/dce/manual/ns-3-dce-manual.pdf